Leading Up To Surgery

 You will be given a scar gel from, Skin Medica, at your 6-week post-operative appointment.

 You will have the most significant swelling within the first six weeks of your surgery.
 It will gradually improve after this, but please note that it can be up to six months before you see your end result.

 Will I have drains?

 If you have abdominal liposuction, you will have one drain.
-You will need to record measurements of drainage.
 This should be removed during your first shower.